 - In a food processor, whizz all crust ingredients until smooth and combined.

 - Spread crust on bottom and lower sides of cake tin/pie dish.
-Bake in oven for 20 minutes.
+Bake in oven for 15-20 minutes or until surface is dry to the touch.

 - For the tomato pizza sauce: If you are making your own sauce, place all ingredients in a saucepan with a dash of water.
 Bring saucepan to boil then simmer until tomatoes have reduced to a sauce-like consistency.
 Set aside.

-- For the ‘ricotta’ and kale quiche filling: In a food processor, whizz all ingredients until smooth and it forms a paste-like consistency.
+- For the ‘ricotta’ and kale quiche filling: In a food processor, whizz all ingredients until smooth and it forms a very thick paste.
 If it is not smooth enough, add more milk

 - To assemble pizza: Remove crust from oven.
 Spread tomato pizza sauce on base, then ‘ricotta’ filling, then vegetables.

-- Bake pizza in oven for 45 minutes or until the crust starts to come away from the sides of the tin/pan.
+- Bake pizza in oven for 45 minutes or until the crust starts to come away from the sides of the tin/pan and there is no more water leaking from the quiche.

 - Meanwhile, make the cheese sauce by mixing all ingredients until smooth.
 Add more water for a thinner sauce.
 Set aside.